nautobot/nautobot/nautobot/docs/installation/centos.md

 ## Verify Service Status

 You can verify that authentication works issuing the following command and providing the configured password.
 (Replace `localhost` with your database server if using a remote database.)

+If successful, you will enter a `nautobot` prompt.
+Type `\conninfo` to confirm your connection, or type `\q` to exit.

 ```no-highlight
 $ psql --username nautobot --password --host localhost nautobot